UniMath/agda-unimath/src/synthetic-homotopy-theory/circle.lagda.md

 ## Idea

-The circle is the initial type equipped with a point and a [loop](synthetic-homotopy-theory.loop-spaces.md).
+**The circle** is the initial type equipped with a base point and a [loop](synthetic-homotopy-theory.loop-spaces.md).

 ## Postulates